 A lender entitled to priority on its mortgage may agree to subordinate its priority to a subsequent mortgage lender’s mortgage through a subordination or postponement agreement.

-New Jersey law provides that if a lender does not participate in the management of a facility, it is not deemed an owner and therefore not the discharger of hazardous substances.
-A lender is not deemed to be involved in management if it responds to an environmental issue and remediates same or directs its borrower to do so, nor is a lender required to perform an environmental inspection prior to making a loan to avail itself of this safe harbor.
+New Jersey law provides that if a lender does not participate in the management of a facility, it is not deemed an owner and, therefore, not the discharger of hazardous substances.
+A lender is not deemed to be involved in management if it responds to an environmental issue and remediates same or directs its borrower to do so, nor required to perform an environmental inspection prior to making a loan to avail itself of this safe harbor.
 In addition, taking title to the property after a foreclosure sale with the intention of selling it in order to realize on the collateral falls within the safe harbor.

 If the borrower becomes insolvent and is the debtor in a bankruptcy proceeding, any enforcement actions previously commenced will be subject to the automatic stay of the Bankruptcy Code.
 However, provided that the mortgage was properly recorded and there are no defects in the mortgage itself, the priority of the lender’s mortgage will remain intact.
 Throughout the pendency of the foreclosure action, the property will typically be operated by a receiver, if requested by the lender.